ViorelDv/HYPERTROPHY-PRO/README.md

 - Need at least 2 data points for charts
 - Complete more workouts to populate graphs

+### Back Button Not Working
+- Ensure you're using a modern browser with History API support
+- On mobile, use the device's back button (not browser's back button)
+- Modals close first, then navigation goes back to previous page

+### Input Text Not Visible
+- All inputs have been updated with proper text colors
+- If still experiencing issues, try clearing browser cache and hard refresh (Ctrl+Shift+R)

 ## 🤝 Contributing

 Contributions are welcome!
 Please: